brycemcd/muteButton/README.md

 on the source system.

 After a number of training examples have been produced, the audio sample should be extracted into frequency/intensity data files.
-This can be done with `./extra/supervised_data_freqs.sh`
+This can be done by running `./extra/supervised_data_freqs.sh`

 These data files can be read in to the learner using a slightly modified code path.
 It's the same data, but not streamed over a socket.
 Each